H2020-newTRENDs/FLEX/README.md

 - maximum indoor temperature limitation:
-  - set a maximum temperature when the reference heating demand is > 0! (this way it is ensured that the SEMS can not preheat the building in winter)
+  - set a maximum temperature when the reference heating demand is > 0! (this way it is ensured that the SEMS can not preheat the building in winter).
+When the heating demand == 0 the maximum indoor set temperature rises to 60°C.
     Drawback: In rare cases the heating energy in Spring and Autumn drops to 0 when solar radiation is high, and the SEMS preheats the building up to 30°C.